ggerganov/llama.cpp/examples/server/README.md

 `post_sampling_probs`: Returns the probabilities of top `n_probs` tokens after applying sampling chain.

+`response_fields`: A list of response fields, for example: `"response_fields": ["content", "generation_settings/n_predict"]`.
+If the specified field is missing, it will simply be omitted from the response without triggering an error.

 **Response format**

 - Note: In streaming mode (`stream`), only `content`, `tokens` and `stop` will be returned until end of completion.
 Responses are sent using the [Server-sent events](https://html.spec.whatwg.org/multipage/server-sent-events.html) standard.
 Note: the browser's `EventSource` interface cannot be used due to its lack of `POST` request support.